 Why Do Japanese People Have a Bath Instead of a Shower?

 Well, we already know people in Japan take both.
 Is it necessary?
 If we’re being practical then no it’s not.
 But as far as mental health and relaxation are concerned then I think it’s really important.
-In the house we live in, we’re taking baths more regularly now that the cold weather is starting to come around.
+In the house we live in (a Japanese house with a curved roof!), we’re taking baths more regularly now that the cold weather is starting to come around.
 I would say 4-5 days out of every week the bath is run, and the other 2 or so are where we’ll just have a shower.

 I expect this number to change when things start getting hot again.
 Although having a deep and hot bath is lovely, Japanese summers are absolutely ridiculous and I won’t be getting in a bath during one of them!